Asset Management & Reserve Studies

 A reserve study identifies all major common area components, the cost to repair or replace them, and their remaining useful life.
 It details how much money is needed by component and when.
 The board can then use this information to determine how to fund reserves and build this into the annual budget, which is then disclosed to the membership.

 At least once every three years, the association needs to have a full reserve study completed which involves a specialist visiting the property to visually inspect all major components that the association is obligated to repair, replace, maintain or restore.
-CM Squared, Inc.’s reserve analysts will provide a detailed inspection report of all major components of the association, a repair matrix for each major component, and photos to document condition details.
+CM Squared, Inc.’s reserve analysts will provide a detailed inspection report of all major components of the association and photos to document condition details.
 The report includes a component list that outlines estimated useful life, remaining useful life, quantities and costs, along with CM Squared, Inc.’s funding plan recommendation and reserve funding guidance.

 Standard Reserve Study